MillenniumMachines/MillenniumOS/README.md

 M558 K2 P8 C"probe" H2 A10 S0.01 T1200 F300:50
 ```

-*NOTE*: You must configure at least `A2` on your probes - the first rough probe we perform is not
-used to calculate a position, it is just used to find out where subsequent probes should aim for at a lower speed when positions are being recorded.

 ## Bugs, Issues, Support
 If you find any bugs or issues, please report them on this repository.
-Best-effort support is available via our Discord.
+Best-effort support is available via our [Discord](https://discord.gg/ya4UUj7ax2).

 ---